Travel Friendly Cameras

 • Up to 20 fps blackout free shooting, using up to 60 times/sec.
 AF/AE calculations.
 Diopter…

 It has an 8x zoom and can shoot at breakneck burst speeds.
-It also has a retracting EVF, an easy-to-use touchscreen, and a high-performance one-inch sensor.
+It also features a retracting electronic viewfinder (EVF), an easy-to-use touchscreen, and a high-performance one-inch sensor.
 All this, and it easily fits into your pocket.

 The Sony RX100 Mark VII is a pocket powerhouse with a 28-200mm zoom.
-It can take pictures at 20fps (frames per second) in the Basic mode and up to 90fps in Single Burst shooting mode.
+It can capture pictures at 20 frames per second (fps) in Basic mode and up to 90 fps in Single Burst shooting mode.

 I like the animal eye AF feature, which works well, provided the subject is reasonably close, has well-defined eyes, and isn’t moving too quickly.
-Pet portraits are easy but fast-moving animals can be more of a challenge.
+Pet portraits are easy, but fast-moving animals can be more challenging.

-The camera’s autofocus tracking is super-fast and very effective.
-It also features 4k video quality with active mode image stabilization making this a great all-around travel camera.
+The camera’s autofocus tracking is high-speed and highly effective.
+It also features 4 K video quality with active mode image stabilization, making this a great all-around travel camera.

 Best zoom camera for beginners – Panasonic Lumix ZS200